pluarant/pluarant.github.io/documentation/api/real-time-api/utility.md

 It does not take any parameters.

 ### isUiThread [Android and iOS only]
-Returns `true` if current thread is an UI thread.
+Returns `true` if the current thread is a UI thread.

 It does not take any parameters.